Monitor flow & return temperatures of boiler

 - 1x 4.7k Ohms Resistor

-The rain sensor board module uses a voltage comparator LM393 and the result is given to output in two formats, digital (0 and 1) and analog AO.
+The rain sensor board module uses a voltage comparator LM393, and the result is given as output in two formats, digital (0 and 1) and analog AO.

-- Open ESPHome Interface and click on the New Device button.
+- Open the ESPHome interface and click on the New Device button.

 - Enter device name of your choice as well as your WiFi name and password.

-- lick Install button and you will have ESPHome installed on your ESP device.
+- Click the install button, and you will have ESPHome installed on your ESP device.

-When the ESP installation is finished, the Sonoff device will be automatically added in the ESPHome Dashboard.
+When the ESP installation is finished, the Sonoff device will be automatically added to the ESPHome Dashboard.

-The DS18B20 are “onewire” bus sensors.
-So we connecting all of the DS18B20s in parallel, sharing all of the VDD, GND and signal pin.
+The DS18B20 are “one-wire” bus sensors.
+So we are connecting all of the DS18B20s in parallel, sharing all of the VDD, GND, and signal pins.

-The 4.7 kOhm resistor be soldered between the DS1820 signal pin and VCC.
+The 4.7 kOhm resistor should be soldered between the DS1820 signal pin and VCC.

 Getting Sensor IDs